COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 Datablocks can be stored in different files or in multiple files depending on the user.
 In the former case, the `_csp.data_block_additional_files` field should be used.
-In practice, one can have a set of default settings for the generation, ranking methods and workflows, with the different landscapes that will have only the input and output structures data blocks that differ.
+In practice, one can have a set of default settings for the generation, ranking methods and workflows, with the different landscapes differing only in the input and output structure's data blocks.

 ## 1. Input Chemical System